 Spending a good amount of time on social media is a must.
 Hate it or love it, social media is currently a key part of society.
 And is therefore one of the most powerful tools to promote your photos.
 Having active accounts on diverse channels will boost your works’ exposure all over the world.
 Additionally, you can easily engage with your audience and create a community around your work.
-If you want to know more about how to make the most out of social media, check out our tips on Instagram, Facebook, Twitter, and LinkedIn.
+If you want to know more about how to make the most out of social media, check out our tips on Facebook, Twitter, LinkedIn, and Instagram for photographers.

 Getting your photos featured in social accounts or websites with a large following base will drive a lot of traffic to your portfolio.
 For visitors these features are seals of approval from sources they respect, which is why they play a major role in photography marketing.
 Scout the different outlets that promote users’ work and try your luck.
+Experiment with the best photography hashtags and see how they affect your reach.
 You’ve got nothing to lose and so many visitors and potential clients to win.

 Want your portfolio to be featured by Wix?
 Tag your Instagram posts with #wixphotography or share your website in the comments!

 Starting your own photography blog can improve your work’s exposure and increase your community engagement.
 You don’t need to be Shakespeare to write a captivating blog.
 Use it as a platform to share behind-the scenes stories of your photo shoots.
 Or share your knowledge of photography gear and post-processing.
 Find your expertise, and share it with the world.